-- Make local arrangements including accommodation etc. - Liaise with the LMS to prepare posters and publicity. - Publicise the event as widely as possible. - Publicise the event as the LMS Hardy Lectureship unless otherwise agreed with the Society. - Utilise the funds of £100 as described above in Funding Information. - Submit claims to the LMS within three months of the event.
+- Liaise with the LMS to prepare posters and publicity. - Publicise the event as widely as possible. - Publicise the event as the LMS Hardy Lectureship unless otherwise agreed with the Society. - Utilise the funds of £100 as described above in Funding Information. - Submit claims to the LMS before 31 July of Year X.

-The LMS will:
+THE LMS WILL:

-- Send a formal Letter of Invitation to the Hardy Lecturer. - Prepare the itinerary in consultation with the Hardy Lecturer and local organisers. - Fund the visit, as described in the Funding Information. - Organise the Hardy Lecture as part of the General Meeting of the Society in London. - Liaise with the local organisers to prepare posters and publicity. - Publicise the event as widely as possible.
+- Send a formal Letter of Invitation to the Hardy Lecturer. - Ask the Hardy Lecturer to consider the most environmentally friendly mode of transport, which also suits their individual needs and circumstances. - Prepare the itinerary in consultation with the Hardy Lecturer and local organisers. - Fund the visit, as described in the Funding Information. - Organise the Hardy Lecture as part of the General Meeting of the Society in London. - Liaise with the local organisers to prepare posters and publicity. - Publicise the event as widely as possible.